Happy holidays! Art’s Automotive will be closed 12/25-12/28, and 1/1 – 1/4

 Oh, the dreaded malfunction indicator lamp!
 We’re here to help you through the process

-1. DO NOT panic.
-If the light is on solid, and the car seems to drive normally, the problem is NOT an urgent concern.
+1. Don’t panic.
+If the light is on solid, and the car seems to drive normally, the problem is usually not an urgent concern.
 You can schedule a convenient time to bring the car in for evaluation.

 2. A loose gas cap or low oil level can cause the check engine light to come on.
 Be sure to check the motor oil because low oil can cause major engine damage.
 Check the gas cap also, since there’s reason to pay us to figure out the gas cap is loose.
 If you find the cap loose, it will take a day or two for the light to go out.

 3. If the check engine light is blinking, limit your driving or tow your car.
 Further driving may damage the catalytic converter which can cost thousands of dollars to replace.

 4. There is only one check engine light but thousands of reasons it could be on.
 If you drive around with the check engine light on for long time, problems may stack up, making diagnosis and a quick turn-around more difficult.

 5. When the check engine light is on, a “trouble code” is stored.
 This code may be caused by a “hard fault”, meaning the problem that is causing the light is happening right now.
 It may also be caused by an intermittent fault, meaning the problem occurred in the past but is not occurring now.

 6. There are three types of codes: current, pending, and history.
 Current means the last time the computer checked, there was a problem.
 Pending means the computer detected a problem the last time it checked, but it will not turn on the check engine until it sees the problem again.
 History means the computer has seen a problem, but the last time it checked, there was no problem, so it turned off the light but remembered what happened and stored a code.